fortrabbit/help/docs/limits.md

 - Make sure to have a fresh local backup first
 - Delete files by SSH or SFTP

+### How to prevent your website to fill up web storage again

-- Check and correct the config of your CMS or framework to make sure this will not happen again:
+- Check and correct CMS or framework config, in particular:
-  - Turn off unnecessary plugins
+  - Turn off unnecessary backup plugins
-  - Turn off verbose logging (the fortrabbit environment should be production)
+  - Turn off verbose logging (fortrabbit should be production)

+Especially the backup plugins and settings can be become problematic.
+Please mind that a backup plugin will not only use disk storage but also CPU power while creating the backups which might reduce web delivery performance.
+Also mind that such backups are onsite.
+That means, when your App is not accessible in a case of emergency, your backups will be neither.
+A solid offsite backup solution is included with some Universal App plans - [see our backups article](/backups)

 ## Object Storage